nops-io/nops-docs/pages/Developer/MAP API/map-migration-api.md

 #### Response Format

-The response is a JSON array containing a list of map migration projects grouped by clients.
+The response is a JSON array containing a list of map migration projects.
 Each project has the following fields:

 - `id`: The ID of the MAP Migration project.
 This ID is nOps specific. nOps assigns a unique ID to each project you onboard to the MAP Dashboard.
 - `on_prem_non_commercial_db_entity`: Specific incentives related to on-premises non-commercial database.